adamlg/chatterbox-deploy/README.md

  * [ ] Figure out how to push your latest build to the CDN
  * [ ] Refactor all HTML & templates to use correct paths to the CDN
- * [ ] Version your cdn build & manage [expiration](http://msdn.microsoft.com/en-us/library/gg680306.aspx) of the files you store
+ * [ ] Version your CDN build & manage [expiration](http://msdn.microsoft.com/en-us/library/gg680306.aspx) of the files you store
  * [ ] Store saved images in the CDN (this might be very difficult)